Wind power in Pennsylvania: Installed capacity and wind resources

 In recent years, there have been advancements in both on and offshore wind power in Pennsylvania.
-At least 1300 MW of wind power is currently installed at the 27 wind farms in Pennsylvania.
+At least 1300 MW of wind power is currently installed at the 27 wind farms in the state.
 According to the U.S. energy information administration, 1 MW of wind power can power about 650 average American homes.

 Offshore wind power has been proposed on the state's limited shoreline on Lake Erie.